 Courtesy of FSU Sports Information

-Framingham, Mass. – The Framingham State University men's basketball team received a career-high 38 points from senior guard Mann Payton (Fitchburg, Mass.) as the Rams closed the regular season with an 82-74 victory over MCLA in Massachusetts State Collegiate Athletic Conference (MASCAC) action at the Athletic Center.
+Framingham, Mass. – The Framingham State University women's basketball team received a combined 57 points from the duo of junior Emily Velozo (Tewksbury, Mass.) and senior Tiphani Harris (Revere, Mass.) as the Rams closed the regular season with an 80-52 victory over MCLA in Massachusetts State Collegiate Athletic Conference (MASCAC) action at the Athletic Center.

 - Location: Athletic Center – Framingham, Mass.

 · The Rams jumped out to a 7-0 lead in the first quarter midway through after a three from sophomore Camille Desrochers (Westford, Mass.).
 Junior Kylah Langston got the Trailblazers on the board with a jumper with 3:20 on the clock.

 · The Rams pushed the lead to 13-2 after back-to-back three point plays from junior Emily Velozo (Tewksbury, Mass.) and would lead 16-7 after one.